MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

 ## Open a project from a GitHub repo

-How you open a project from a GitHub repo by using Visual Studio 2019 depends on what version you have.
+How you open a project from a GitHub repo by using Visual Studio 2019 depends on which version you have.
 Specifically, if you've installed version [**version 16.8**](/visualstudio/releases/2019/release-notes/) or later, there's a new, more fully integrated [Git experience in Visual Studio](../ide/git-with-visual-studio.md) available to you.

-But no matter which version you have installed, you can always open a project from a GitHub repo with Visual Studio.
+But no matter which version you've installed, you can always open a project from a GitHub repo with Visual Studio.

 #### [16.8 and later](#tab/vs168later)